 This lovely east facing bedroom with a shared bathroom is in a great 1910 Craftsman style home.
 Please note the bathroom is shared with us.
 There is also a 1/2 bath downstairs when the main bathroom is occupied.
 Back garden with dining table for evening relaxation.
 Front garden has a swinging bench seat.
 Breakfast included in the rental, use of the kitchen by arrangement.
-Owners, Pam and Richard are well travelled and interested in meeting people from all over the world.
+The other main areas of the house are also open to you if you like.
+Owners, Pam and Richard are well traveled and interested in meeting people from all over the world.
 House is in a quiet neighborhood with street parking and lots of lovely streets for walking.

 We have a lot of travel in our own lives and have stayed in airbnb as well as more "traditional" B&Bs in many places.
 We like to talk about our travels and learn about yours.
 We especially enjoy talking at breakfast so we hope you will join us downstairs in the am!

 Like to hike: The Regional Parks in the Berkeley/Oakland Hills are spectacular destinations, or if you just want a light walk, the 3.5Mi/ 5K walk around the beautiful Lake Merritt in Oakland is easy to get to from our house and a great way to enjoy water birds who live or migrate through this area each year.
 You can rent boats at the Oakland Parks and Rec Sailboat House (sailing, canoes, kayaks, paddle boats) and get a different perspective on Oakland's downtown area.
 This lake is part of the Pacific Flyway for migrating birds and there are many different birds on the lake at different times of the year.